stefkavasileva/SoftUni-Software-Engineering/DBFundamentals/Databases-Basics/03.Built-in Functions/README.md

 This document defines the **exercise assignments** for the [&quot;Databases Basics - MSSQL&quot; course @ Software University.](https://softuni.bg/courses/databases-basics-ms-sql-server)

-## Problem 2.Part I – Queries for SoftUni Database
+## Part I – Queries for SoftUni Database

 ## Problem 1.Find Names of All Employees by First Name